StephanThierry/ExpandLinuxPartitionOnVirtualMachineManager/README.md

 	sr0                        11:0    1  1024M  0 rom
 	sr1                        11:1    1  47.4M  0 rom
 ```
 Notice!
-The "sda"-drive is expanded to 20GB but the space is not yet fully used by the partitions.
+The "sda"-drive is expanded to 20GB but the space is not yet fully used by the partitions - the numbers still add up to 10.

-Lets assume the partition we want to expand is the one mounted to "/" - so that would be "ubuntu--vg-ubuntu--lv" of type "lvm" - Logical volume manager
+Lets assume the partition we want to expand is the one mounted to ´/´ - so that would be "ubuntu--vg-ubuntu--lv" of type "lvm" (Logical volume manager)

 * Type command:
 `sudo growpart /dev/sda 3` - meaning the 3rd partition of "sda"